williamwith4ms/youtube-malicious-link-finder/README.md

 pip install -r requirements.txt
 ```

-Them you need to get an api key for youtube.
+Then you need to get an api key for youtube.
 See https://developers.google.com/youtube/v3/getting-started

 Then set the api key as an environment variable